-- 9.7.3 A liquor manufacturer/agency may provide a licensee with clothing items with corporate or brand logos for staff to wear during a promotion (e.g., t-shirts, aprons, sweatshirts).
-The clothing items: - a) must have a maximum \$50 wholesale cost per item); - b) cannot become a mandatory "uniform"; and - c) may be kept by the licensee when the promotion ends. - 9.7.4 A licensee may reduce the price of one or more products as part of a promotion, as long as the price complies to the minimum prices specified in Section 7.2. - 9.7.5 A liquor manufacturer/agency may provide the general public with liquor vouchers redeemable only at Class D licensed premises for the purpose of promoting a specific brand, with the following conditions: - a) The maximum amount of liquor that can be exchanged for a voucher is as follows:
+- 9.8.3 A liquor manufacturer/agency may provide a licensee with clothing items with corporate or brand logos for staff to wear during a promotion (e.g., t-shirts, aprons, sweatshirts).
+The clothing items: - a) must have a maximum \$50 wholesale cost per item); - b) cannot become a mandatory "uniform"; and - c) may be kept by the licensee when the promotion ends. - 9.8.4 A licensee may reduce the price of one or more products as part of a promotion, as long as the price complies with the minimum prices specified in Section 7.2. - 9.8.5 (Deleted Dec.
+2020)